Bouba46i/Open_Api_py/README.md

 -   [x] set up a better architecture
 -   [x] set up a light DB
 -   [x] use an ORM
+-   [x] set up CORS policy for the routes

 #### Bonus